jiankuang/Hadoop/README.md

-# Big Data
+# Big Data - Hadoop Learning Notes
-IBM Big Data University courses
+From IBM Big Data University courses and some other resources